pybliometrics-dev/pybliometrics/docs/examples/AbstractRetrieval.rst

        Carnegie Mellon University

-The object has a 46 attributes and methods to interact with.
+There are 48 attributes and 4 methods to interact with.
 For example, to obtain bibliographic information:

 .. code-block:: python